 Taking more, using more, doing more.

 Depression is more than sadness.
 It’s an inability to feel joy.
 This is confusing and frightening for anyone to feel, and as a way to find relief from that, or to distract themselves from their pain, teens might turn to all sorts of risky or addictive behaviour.
 They might be driven to do more of what has felt good before, or anything that helps them to feel – something.
 This might look like drinking, drugs, skipping school, gaming excessively, eating excessively or self-harm.

 All of us can only push down big feelings for a certain amount of time before they start to push for attention.
 Physical pain and emotional pain share the same pathways in the brain.
 When emotional pain feels too big or when it stops making sense, self-harming can be a way to find short but needed relief from the heaviness that comes with depression.
 Teens don’t do this to manipulate or to control the people around them – they wish they could stop too.
 They do it to make the pain go away.

 If you suspect your teen is depressed …

 Depression is such a persuasive beast, and it can convince anyone it’s holding onto that nothing will make a difference.
 This hopelessness is a classic symptom of depression, and the very thing that gets in the way of healing from it.
 If you suspect your teen might have depression, the first step is getting a diagnosis so everyone knows what they’re dealing with.
+A doctor or mental health professional can help with this.
 Depression doesn’t always need medication, but it might.
 Having the support of a loving adult will be important for any teen who is trying to find their way through depression.
 If that supportive and loving adult is you, here are some things you can do to help your teen strengthen and heal:

 Help them find ways to connect with other teens.